Beshkempir: Critical appeal

 The film is a bildungsroman, treating universal issues of growing up in a rural landscape.
 The movie shows little or no Kyrgyzstan-specific footage, except for a brief glimpse of money at one point.
-However, it depicts several Kyrgyz customs - including the ceremony of placing a baby in a cradle (biseke salu), the funerary ceremony and the engagement ceremony.
-The ceremonies depict several ethnic Kyrgyz artifacts, like the tekemet rugs of the region, the kigiz felt carpets and the Kyrgyz cradle or besik.
+However, it depicts several Kyrgyz customs - including the ceremony of placing a baby in a cradle (beshike saluu), the funerary ceremony and the engagement ceremony.
+The ceremonies depict several ethnic Kyrgyz artifacts, like the tekemet rugs of the region, the kigiz felt carpets and the Kyrgyz cradle or beshik.

 The storytelling is simple and direct, and the plentiful visuals of nature and village life is complemented by soundtrack recordings of accentuated village sounds and the sounds of nature.
 The film is shot in black and white, occasionally interspersed with color sequences.
 The color sequences typically depict colorful focal themes like the girl Aynura, colorful Tekemet rugs, or a hoopoe (a kind of bird).
 Some critics have placed the film in the Neorealist school.

 Most of the shooting took place on location in the village of Bar-Boulak in Kyrgyzstan.